-Remember to double check the results here with your own calendar.
-While this calculator may be a useful tool, it is extremely important to do your own independent date calculation.
+Remember to double-check the results here with your own calendar.
+While this filing calculator may be a useful tool, it is extremely important to do your own independent date calculation.
 The legal deadline calculator is offered “as is.”
 Court Deadlines does not take into account the unique scheduling requirements of your case.
 Also, it goes without saying that you should always familiarize yourself with the relevant rules in your jurisdiction.
 If you have questions about a court deadline, consult the clerk or court coordinator assigned to your case for information about any specific deadlines.

 How do I Calculate Deadlines in Federal Court?